OpenMoonRay/openmoonray-docs/docs/moonray/lights/DiskLight.md

   - smoothstep = 3

-  <p>clear radius interpolation: interpolation type to use for the clear radius shadow falloff<\p>
+  <p>clear radius interpolation: interpolation type to use for the clear radius shadow falloff</p>

   <h3>color</h3>